jlcarr/LeetCode/README.md

 - **Memory**: 15.6 MB
 - **Solution**: Python's collections class makes this problem easy to solve in 1 line.
 However it is O(n) space, while an O(1) space solution exists via the Boyer-Moore voting algorithm:

+### Problem 172
+- **Name**: Majority Element
+- **Runtime**: 35 ms
+- **Memory**: 13.8 MB
+- **Solution**: The number of trailing zeroes is the number of times 10 is a factor, which is the min of the number of 5 and 2 factors.
+These can be found without actually fully computing n! by going through all the lower numbers while would be multiplied.
+Even further using division we can count the numbers divisible by 5 and 2, but we also need to account for number divisible by 5 and 2 multiple times: just exponentiate the facts and divide to count the total number of factors.
+This is therefore a O(log(n)) time solution.

 ### Problem 190
 - **Name**: Reverse Bits
 - **Runtime**: 54 ms